androiddevnotes/awesome-android-learning-resources/README.md

 - [JetBrains Academy](https://www.jetbrains.com/academy/) - Learn to Program by
 Creating Working Applications.

-- [Kotlin Koans](https://play.kotlinlang.org/koans/) - Kotlin Koans is a series of exercises to get you familiar with the Kotlin syntax and some idioms.
-Each exercise is created as a failing unit test, and your job is to make it pass.
-Here you can play with Koans online, but the same version of exercises is also available via JetBrains educational plugin right inside IntelliJ IDEA or Android Studio.

 - [Material Design](https://material.io/) - Material is a design system – backed by open-source code – that helps teams build high-quality digital experiences.